 About Museu d’Historia de Catalunya

-Within Barcelona’s Museu d’Historia de Catalunya is 2,000 years of Catalonian history told through exhibits, artefacts, models, activites and more.
-There are even some interactive elements as you journey in time, from pre-history to modern day.
+Within Barcelona’s Museu d’Historia de Catalunya is 2,000 years of Catalonian history told through exhibits, artefacts, models, activities and more.
+There are even some interactive elements as you journey in time from pre-history to modern day.

 Museu d’Historia de Catalunya history

 The Museum of the History of Catalonia is located in a section of the former General Warehouses of Commerce (MGC) and is the only preserved construction in the old industrial port of Barcelona.
 The MGCs were designed in 1881 by the engineer Maurici Garrán who was inspired by the English port buildings of the time.